 - Driverless cars to hit the British streets by 2015

 A look at how some IPO stocks have fared

-Facebook has filed paperwork for an initial public offering of stock.
-Its public debut, expected this week, will be the most anticipated tech IPO since Google went public in August 2004.
+Facebook filed paperwork Wednesday for an initial public offering of stock.
+Its public debut will be the most anticipated tech IPO since Google went public in August 2004.

 Below is a look at how the stocks of some recently public companies are faring.
 The companies are all loosely Internet-related, though their businesses vary widely.